lurkny/LinearAlg/README.md

 Use Armadillo 9.900 if your compiler only supports the old C++98/C++03 standards.

 The functionality of Armadillo is partly dependent on other libraries:
-LAPACK, BLAS (preferably OpenBLAS), ARPACK and SuperLU.
+OpenBLAS (or standard BLAS), LAPACK, ARPACK and SuperLU.
-LAPACK and BLAS are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.
+OpenBLAS and LAPACK are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.

 Armadillo can work without the above libraries, but its functionality will be reduced.